-Tripp Lake Camp takes great pride in being among the most highly regarded residential summer camps for girls in the United States.
-The quality of the Tripp Lake experience starts at the top with our director, Leslie Konigsberg Levy, who started her career at Tripp Lake as a camper herself.
-Her commitment to delivering a great residential camp experience is evident at every level.
+Tripp Lake Camp takes great pride in being among the most highly regarded summer camps for girls in the United States.
+The quality of the Tripp Lake experience starts at the top with our co-directors, Katie Milne and Liz Kahn, both of whom have extensive experience in camping.
+Their commitment to delivering an exceptional summer camp experience is evident at every level.

-In addition to our committed camp director, we have experienced administrators, age group advisors, and specialty counselors for all activities.
+In addition to Katie and Liz, we have veteran administrators, age group advisors, and specialty counselors for all activities.
 We have a full medical staff with a physician and nurses on the premises at all times.

 Leslie Konigsberg Levy